Winter Institute on Learning 2023

 The 2023 Winter Institute on Learning will help faculty in degree-granting programs focus on two processes critical to guiding and understanding student learning: (a) creating or revising program educational goals and (b) creating or revising a program assessment plan.
 The institute is intended for small teams of faculty (2-5 people) who will learn processes and develop drafts of materials to be shared with and further developed with other faculty in their program.
 Depending on their needs, faculty can participate in one or both parts of the institute.

-In 2023, we will offer two separate institutes, one online and one in-person.
-Additionally, each institute will be divided into two parts with the first part focusing on program educational goals and the second part focusing on program learning assessment.
-You and your colleagues are welcome to apply to one or both parts of either the online or in-person institute.
+The institute will be divided into two parts with the first part focusing on program educational goals and the second part focusing on program learning assessment.
+You and your colleagues are welcome to apply to one or both parts.

 The institute uses a mix of CTAL guided coaching, individual work-time, and peer feedback.
 Colleagues in CTAL will prepare packets of information for each group of faculty – existing material in the current academic catalog, information collected from programs as part of the writing of the university’s 2021 Middle States Self-Study, relevant scholarship in the specific discipline, etc. – and provide them to faculty to assist in their work during and after the institute.
 Each part of the institute is intended to help faculty begin these important processes and develop concrete roadmaps for continuing them with all of their colleagues.